-- Abaqus, which is also used by the CalculiX solver ccx. - Ansys, most boundary conditions available. - Code\Aster, small subset of boundary conditions available. - Samcef, small subset of boundary conditions available. - duns, a free cfd-code [5]. - isaac, a free cfd-code [6].
+- Abagus, which is also used by the CalculiX solver ccx. - Ansys, most boundary conditions available.

-- OpenFOAM, a free cfd-code [7], only 8-noded brick-elements are supported. - Nastran, most boundary conditions available. - tochnog, a free fem-code [8], only 8-noded brick-elements are supported.
+- Code_Aster, mesh and sets of nodes and elements are available. - Samcef, mesh and sets of nodes and elements are available. - dolfyn, a free cfd-code [5]. - duns, a free cfd-code [6]. - isaac, a free cfd-code [7]. - OpenFOAM, a free cfd-code [8], only 8-noded brick-elements are supported. - Nastran, most boundary conditions available. - tochnog, a free fem-code [9], only 8-noded brick-elements are supported.